 Brain aneurysms and vascular malformations affect blood vessels in your brain, where they can exist for years without causing problems.
 When you develop symptoms, it’s essential to get medical attention to prevent serious complications.
 Dr. Carrie Shulman at The Florida Center for Minimally Invasive Neurosurgery specializes in minimally invasive procedures to treat brain aneurysms and vascular malformations, working with each patient to provide optimal care.
-To schedule an appointment, call the office in Largo, Florida, or book an appointment online.
+To schedule an appointment, call the office in Clearwater, Tampa Bay, Florida, or book an appointment online.

 A brain aneurysm occurs when muscles lining the inside arterial wall weaken, allowing a balloon-like bulge to develop.
 The vessel wall becomes thinner and weaker over time, increasing the risk that the aneurysm will leak or rupture.